-International studies show that 20% or more of all asylum seekers have been exposed to torture or other inhuman or degrading treatment or punishment in their home country. Τhis means that in Greece the number of victims can potentially be as large as 10-20.000 persons.
+International studies show that up to 35% of all asylum seekers have been exposed to torture or other inhuman or degrading treatment or punishment in their home country.

 To recover from the experience of torture is a complex and difficult process that can last for years.
-However, we believe that all torture victims should have the right to receive treatment from trained professionals that can assist the victim to ease the pain and the suffering.
-We also believe that by putting focus on torture we provide our contribution to the world wide fight to prevent torture.
+However, we believe that all torture survivors should have the right to receive treatment from trained professionals that can assist the victim to ease the pain and the suffering.

 WHAT IS TORTURE?